tee-jagz/code-smeller/README.md

 ![Code Smeller in Action](resources/codesmellerscreenshot.png)

 > 💡 Tip: You don’t need to manually run anything!
-Code Smeller updates the side panel _as you write_, giving you instant insight without breaking your flow.
+Code Syntax Smeller updates in the left side panel _as you write_, giving you instant insight without breaking your flow.

 ---